Epics in Agile — everything you need to know to get started.

 User stories for epic #1:

-Measuring Agile epics
+Measuring Agile epics.

 Source: Adobe, “Burndown Chart.”

-In addition to having the right reports to evaluate the progress of your epics, other reporting and dashboard features can further increase visibility and transparency across all project teams and stakeholders.
+In addition to having the correct reports to evaluate the progress of your epics, other reporting and dashboard features can further increase visibility and transparency across all project teams and stakeholders.
 When looking for the right Agile project management tool, consider the following features: